-Proofreading ensures correct grammar, punctuation and basic clarity but copy-editing takes it a considerable step further.
-I will suggest changes to sentence and paragraph length, as well as the construction and organisation of sentences and paragraphs, to aid the clarity, impact and flow of the piece.
+Proofreading ensures correct grammar, punctuation and basic clarity, but copy-editing takes it a considerable step further.
+For example, I may suggest changes to paragraph length, as well as the construction and organisation of sentences and paragraphs, to aid the clarity, impact and flow of the piece.

 I include a mentoring service by email, providing comments that may be helpful.
 This goes beyond the mechanics of writing to include a deeper level of editing and reorganisation of the work to aid flow, clarity, impact, consistency and overall readability.
 If requested, I will happily give my thoughts on alternatives to the way in which the work begins, builds and ends.
 It's about having someone independent to bounce ideas to and fro, as well as tackle the 'nuts and bolts' of it.

 I don't offer to proofread or edit a thesis, CV, company report, business presentation, press release, company web pages, brochures or other business-related texts; I've done enough of all that in my time.
 On the other hand, I am delighted to help on what interests me more: novels, biographies, family histories and short stories.
 My help on non-fiction work will be dictated by the amount of specialised input that might be needed on verifying actual events or technical information - this would be discussed on an individual basis before we start.

 Non-native English writers